 Buying The HONEY Token

 Honey (HONEY) is trading on Raydium and Jupiter which are two decentralized exchanges (DEXs) on the Solana network.
-You will need a wallet that supports Solana and some SOL to pay for gas fees.
+To purchase SOL, you will need a wallet that supports Solana and some SOL to pay for gas fees.

-- Deposit USDC & a few bucks worth of SOL (I used KuCoin)
+2. Deposit USDC and a few bucks worth of SOL (I used KuCoin

 Hivemapper The Company